Life-Line: Writing history

 Heinlein was motivated to write the story by an editorial in Thrilling Wonder Stories magazine, in which Hugo Gernsback wrote that he wanted to foster new talent in the field, and that "We shall endeavor to present one amateur writer's story in each forthcoming issue [...] until further notice."
-Thrilling Wonder Storiess rate at the time was 0.5¢ per word.
+Thrilling Wonder Stories rate at the time was 0.5¢ per word.
 After Heinlein had written the 7,000-word story, he submitted it first to a rival magazine, Astounding, which paid 1¢ per word.
 Astounding bought the story, and at their higher rate, Heinlein was paid $70.

 According to Virginia Heinlein's introductory biography of her husband in Grumbles from the Grave, upon receiving the check for the story Heinlein reportedly said, "How long has this racket been going on?"
 Later, Heinlein's authorized biography included a version of the story in which Thrilling Wonder Stories had advertised a $50 contest.
 The first known version of this story appeared in a 1985 interview published in Xignals, a science fiction newsletter.

 "Life-Line" was later collected in The Worlds of Robert A. Heinlein (1966), Expanded Universe (1980), and in a Baen edition of The Man Who Sold The Moon (1987).

 Reception

 One particular paragraph from "Life-Line" is often quoted in reference to (and criticism of) modern intellectual property rights:

 There has grown in the minds of certain groups in this country the idea that just because a man or corporation has made a profit out of the public for a number of years, the government and the courts are charged with guaranteeing such a profit in the future, even in the face of changing circumstances and contrary to public interest.
 This strange doctrine is supported by neither statute or common law.
 Neither corporations or individuals have the right to come into court and ask that the clock of history be stopped, or turned back.

 In the realm of science another passage has come to be quoted:

 There are but two ways of forming an opinion in science.
 One is the scientific method; the other, the scholastic.
 One can judge from experiment, or one can blindly accept authority.
 To the scientific mind, experimental proof is all important and theory is merely a convenience in description, to be junked when it no longer fits.
 To the academic mind, authority is everything and facts are junked when they do not fit theory laid down by authority.

-A short film adaptation directed by Zack Dodson and produced by Eric R. Gignac was released in 2022.
+A short film adaptation produced by Eric R. Gignac and directed by Dodd Kreutz was released in 2022.